Improve your bathroom with the perfect rug pad

 Cheap rug pads are made from harmful materials that can damage certain floor finishes and release toxins into the air.

-Anchor Grip uses bio-based fillers and soybean oils to offer superior grip while protecting the integrity of your floors in an eco-friendly manner.
+On the other hand, Anchor Grip uses an EVA backing to offer superior grip while protecting the integrity of your floors.

 Cloud Comfort Memory Foam